World Grand Prix Darts: Schedule, times - Luke Humphries, Gerwyn Price, Gary Anderson, Rob Cross matches

-All you need to know as an unpredictable World Grand Prix continues into the first night of second-round matches on Wednesday.
+All you need to know as an unpredictable World Grand Prix continues with the last night of second-round matches on Thursday on Sky Sports.

-With Luke Littler, Michael Smith and, most dramatically of all, Michael van Gerwen all unexpectedly crashing out in a stunning first round, the 16 players left in the draw in Leicester now battle on for places in the quarter-finals.
+With Luke Littler, Michael Smith and, most dramatically of all, Michael van Gerwen all unexpectedly crashing out in a stunning first round, the players left in the draw in Leicester will battle it out to reach the quarter-finals.

-Luke Humphries, who produced one of the most astonishing comebacks in World Grand Prix history against Stephen Bunting to kick off his title defence, takes on German Ricardo Pietreczko.
+Luke Humphries, Rob Cross, Ryan Joyce and Jonny Clayton all secured places in the last eight with wins on Wednesday.

+The last 16 will come to a conclusion on Thursday, with Gary Anderson opening the night against Belgium's Mike De Decker.

 2024 BoyleSports World Grand Prix